iree-org/iree/docs/website/docs/guides/deployment-configurations/gpu-cuda-rocm.md

   - CUDA
 ---

-# CUDA and ROCm GPU HAL Driver
+# GPU Deployment using CUDA and ROCm

-IREE can accelerate model execution on NVIDIA GPUs using CUDA and on AMD GPUs using ROCm.
+IREE can accelerate model execution on Nvidia GPUs using CUDA and on AMD GPUs using ROCm.
 Due to the similarity of CUDA and ROCm APIs and infrastructure, the CUDA and ROCm backends share much of their implementation in IREE: